 1.3.a Select the camera icon in the upper center of Panopto Express (Fig. 4).

 1.3.b Each camera connected to your computer will show up as a button in the preview area.
 Each button will show a preview of each camera.
 Select the desired camera(s) by clicking on the button(s) (Fig. 5).
 Note: You can select more than one camera; however, the first camera chosen will be set as the presenter video.
-Additional cameras will be added as sources for presentation materials or demonstration.
+Additional cameras will be added as sources for presentation materials or demonstrations.
 To remove all cameras from the recording, make sure all are deselected by clicking on any camera preview with a checkmark in the middle.

 1.4 Recording Screens, Applications, or Chrome Tabs: In Panopto Express, you have the option to record more than one screen, open application, or Chrome tab.

 1.4.a Select the Monitor icon with the plus sign from the upper right hand corner (Fig. 6).
 If you do not want to record any screens or applications, you can skip this step.

 1.4.b To record a screen, choose Your Entire Screen.
 Then, select the screen to record and click Share.
 Optionally, select Share Audio to add the audio from your computer to the recording.
 This is ideal for recording a video call or any application that has sound (Fig. 7).
 Note: This is the recommended way to capture anything on your screen.

 1.4.c To record an application, first open the desired application, then choose Application Window.
 Then, select the application to record and click Share (Fig. 8).

 1.4.d To record everything that happens in a browser tab, choose the browser Tab option.
 Then, select the tab you want to record and click Share (Fig. 9).

 1.5 To begin recording your video, select the red circle button at the bottom center (Fig. 10).
 Note: If enabled (step 3.3, below), you will see a five-second countdown on the screen, and it will start recording.